Hegseth defends Trump's firings of Pentagon leaders and says there may be more dismissals

-WASHINGTON (AP) — Defense Secretary Pete Hegseth is defending President Donald Trump 's firing of the nation's senior military officer and a wave of dismissals at the Pentagon, insisting that they weren't unusual despite accusations that the new administration is injecting politics into the military.
+WASHINGTON (AP) — Defense Secretary Pete Hegseth insists President Donald Trump 's abrupt firing of the nation's senior military officer amid a wave of dismissals at the Pentagon wasn't unusual, brushing aside outcry that the new administration is openly seeking to inject politics into the military.

-Months into his first term, Obama relieved Army Gen. David McKiernan as the commander of U.S. forces in Afghanistan, making him the first wartime commander to be dismissed since Gen. Douglas MacArthur.
+Months into his first term, Obama relieved Army Gen. David McKiernan as the commander of U.S. forces in Afghanistan.
 Trump, however, vowed while running for his second term to eradicate “woke” ideologies from the military and moving swiftly to dismiss so many top leaders means keeping a campaign promise.

+Hegeseth and Trump have made no secret about focusing on pushing aside military officers who have supported diversity, equity and inclusion in the ranks.
+The administration says its is on better fortifying a lethal fighting force.

-Trump nominated retired Air Force Lt.
-Gen. Dan "Razin" Caine to be the next chairman.
+Trump wants to replace Brown Air Force Lt.
+Gen. Dan "Razin" Caine, who retired in December.
+It is unclear what recalling Caine to active-duty service will require.
+The position requires Caine to be confirmed by the Senate.

 Hegseth said Friday's dismissals affected six three- and four-star generals and were “a reflection of the president wanting the right people around him to execute the national security approach we want to take.”